Husband and I were invited to a party, Laura was invited too.

-She clambered onto the back seat of my car, sat quietly, responded to this, responded to that.
+She clambered onto the back seat of my car, sat quietly, responding to this, responding to that.
 Husband and I shared that look.

-New faces at the party introduced themselves to us as the parents of a guy we knew.
+New faces at the party introduced themselves as the parents of a guy we knew.

 We sat on a sofa, the new people in tow.
-Bella interrupted the flow of conversation, ‘Do you have any children?’
+Laura interrupted the flow of conversation and asked the parents of the guy we all knew, ‘Do you have any children?’
 The glass of wine tilted in her hand just so.

-Husband and I glared at Bella to prompt her mistake.
-I looked a little closer, you guessed?
-She was drunk.
+Husband and I glared at Laura to prompt her mistake.
+I looked a little closer at her, she was drunk.

-She said she felt tired, insisted on the need for rest.
+Laura felt tired, insisted the need to rest.

 Our evening had ended.

 I felt heart-sick with sadness to see her like that.
 Her hand by her side, wrapped in a ball, my baby’s hand still.

 Husband was fuming – said she was a disgrace.